Ryan684/encouragemint/kubernetes/README.md

 <li>kubectl apply -f deployment.yml</li><br>

-In the initial cut of this Kubernetes configuration, the Encouragemint service simply uses a Nodeport, so you can access the Encouragemint Django API root at https://<Node IP><Node Port>/.
+In the initial cut of this Kubernetes configuration, the Encouragemint service simply uses a Nodeport, so you can access the Encouragemint Django API root at https://{Node IP}:{Node Port}/.

 <h2>Improvements to explore</h2>
 <li>Use of a package manager to slimline the deployment I.E Helm?</li>